|WELCOME||County Seats & Courthouses: Schuykill - York||WELCOME|

 back river channel is now gone.
 The old

-(in the center distance in
+is in the center distance in

 The Courthouse (1880).
 This very attractive and decorative courthouse is an eclectic combination of Second Empire and Italianate styles, or perhaps a better descriptor is Victorian.
 The central section projects and the short tower is an upward extension of this section, which also has sets of parallel windows.
 The central entrance has a small porch and there are additional left and right entrances, now closed.
 The courthouse is as deep as wide and extends back in the form of an attenuated "H".
 There are decorative elements all over, around all the doors and windows, around the porch, and under the eaves.
 At the right rear is a modern brick annex connected through an enclosed hallway.
-The old jail sits to the left rear.

 (pop.
 15,890).
 GREENSBURG,